The Power of Community

 Youth is Served in Girls 1600

 Willis led throughout much of the race before the real fireworks began on the backstretch of the last lap.
 Willis’ height provided a marked contrast to Schlenker’s small stature as the two dueled down the backstretch before the Batavia athlete drew away to win in the final 100 meters.
 She led five girls under sub-4:55 with eight total running 4:57.81 or better.
-The top four all broke the previous meet record, and we should have quite the races on our hands the next few years if all these girls return.
+The top four all broke the previous meet record, and we should have quite a race the next few years if these girls return.

 Josh Methner’s Charitable Surprise